Soccer-World-Robben aims for redemption in Brazil after 2010 final miss

 For his part Robben, who has called for Galatasaray's Wesley Sneijder to be included in the squad, will have to step up and take even more responsibility if the Dutch are to win in Brazil.

 As the past season at Bayern has shown, it is something he is currently more than capable of.
-(Editing by Greg Stutchbury, Mike Collett and Martyn Herman)
+(Editing by Greg Stutchbury and Mike Collett)

-LONDON, March 15 Champions League quarter-finalists going into the draw on Friday.